The Advertiser-Publisher Relationship

 The below chart shows when an impression is deemed viewable according to the standard set by the IAB:

-A click is counted when someone clicks on an ad, even if the person doesn’t reach the advertiser’s website (if it’s temporarily unavailable, for instance).
+A click is counted when someone clicks on an ad, even if the person doesn’t reach the advertiser’s website, for example, if it’s temporarily unavailable.

 A conversion is counted every time a user completes a goal set by an advertiser or marketer.